rust-lang/reference/src/attributes.md

 }
 ```

-You can implement `derive` for your own type through [procedural macros].
+You can implement `derive` for your own traits through [procedural macros].

 [Doc comments]: comments.html#doc-comments
 [The Rustdoc Book]: ../rustdoc/the-doc-attribute.html